tofuadmiral/leetcodermans/README.md

 # leetcodermans
-Solutions to a variety of leetcode problems that I've implemented in various languages
+Solutions to a variety of leetcode/hackerrank problems that I've implemented in various languages

+## Languages of choice include
+* C++
+* Java
+* C
+* Python